-Types of Market Failure in Agriculture
+Types of market failure in agriculture

-- Volatile Prices
+- Volatile Prices / volatile supply

-- Low Income for Farmers
+- Low and volatile income for farmers

-- Environmental costs of Intensive Farming
+- Environmental costs of intensive farming (negative externalities)

-- Agriculture key component of rural life
+- Agriculture key component of rural life (positive externalities)

-Volatile Prices in Agriculture.
+Volatile Prices in Agriculture

 - Supply can vary due to climatic conditions.

 This diagram shows that a ‘good’ harvest leads to an increase in supply.
 This leads to a significant fall in price ($350 to $200).
 See also volatile food prices